izzahaj/hangman_project/README.md

 3. In both folders, run `npm install` to install the required dependencies
 4. In both folders, run the command `npm start`
 5. Now you can play the game on http://localhost:3000/

+### Deployed Version
+You can find the repository for the deployed version of the app here: https://github.com/izzahaj/hangman-project-client Link to live app: https://tothegallows.netlify.app/